corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 {{< /note >}}

 Use the command line options `--rpc-url`, `--rpc-user`, and `--rpc-password` to specify the RPC connection string, user name and password if the RPC credentials are encrypted or recorded in a database.

+If the node's RPC interface uses SSL, use `--rpc-ssl-truststore-path` and `--rpc-ssl-truststore-password` to specify the path to, and password of, the truststore containing the node's RPC SSL certificate.

 ## Workflow